kanpov/ImprovedFood/README.md

 ## Why did the project get archived?

 Many reasons.
-Here's the biggest ones ordered by priority (from high to low):
+Here are the biggest ones ordered by priority (from high to low):

 1. **Huge feature overlap with Croptopia.**
    Croptopia is [a famous Fabric mod](https://github.com/ExcessiveAmountsOfZombies/Croptopia) that